HL7/cql-ig/input/pages/using-cql.md

     2. **SHOULD** Use PascalCase for alias names
     3. **SHOULD** Use camelCase for argument names
     4. **SHOULD** Use descriptive names (rather than abbreviations)
+    5. **SHOULD NOT** be named the same as other identifiers in the scope of the artifact

 For example: